Click for Cookbook LOGIN

 Directions:

-Pop corn and sort for old maids, place in large bowl.
+Pop corn and sort for old maids, place in large bowl or turkey roaster pan.
 In a heavy saucepan on medium heat combine sugar, boiling water, vinegar and Karo.
 Bring to soft boil to soft ball stage stirring occasionally.
 Remove from heat and add cream of tartar, butter, vanilla and baking soda.
 You can also add 2-3 drops of food color at this time.
 Stir vigorously.
-Pour over corn and using a rubber spatula turn over corn and ensure popcorn is coated.
+Pour over corn and using a rubber spatula turn over corn many times and ensure popcorn is coated.
 Form into balls

 Personal Notes: